otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 02 - Django and MVT Pattern.md

 ### Task 4

-Apply the `ModelAdmin` customisations above to your own models.
-Add at least one additional field to `list_display` beyond what's shown here, and add `search_fields` to `StudioClass` as well.
+Apply the `ModelAdmin` customisations above to your own models, then go further than what's shown.
+Using the `ModelAdmin` documentation, find and add at least one option that wasn't demonstrated above, something that changes ordering, adds a computed column that isn't a plain model field, or restricts what's editable inline.
+Explain in your README why you chose that particular option over the other candidates you looked at, and what it actually changes about the admin experience when you use it.

+Finally, break your own `StudioClassInline` on purpose by setting `extra` to a value that makes adding data awkward, and describe in one or two sentences why the default of `1` is a more sensible choice for this particular relationship than the value you just tried.